GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 Prior to air travel, something like a world traveling music band or Olympics competition gathering / FIFA World Cup was very different.

 ToDo: want to create a third category? { MythTrack, MythNotes, Inspired Observations ? for each episode }

+The Hive mind is watching: This isn't just two people in a room.
+And "we" is used.

+* Quran, Surah Al-An'am, 6:59.
+Surah Al-Hadid (57:4): "And He is with you wherever you are.
+For Allah is All-Seeing of what you do."

+And with my marriage, I honestly think the people born into Islam of my family actually believed and behaved this way.
+Like a "hive mind" knew any secrets and was witnessing it.
+A lot of mythological / theological experiences are being conveyed in this scene / writing / storytelling of Carol and Zoshia in the sitting room.

+I mean, Funeral Wake, Tim Finnegan, mourning period.
+Helen's wishes and consent, final thoughts as she died, and even perhaps her mind being simulated in other minds for new thoughts.
+Native Americans are heavily influenced by ancestors.
+Trying to do the WWJD (What Would Jesus Do?) pondering.
+A lost spouse and re-marriage, people do make pledges to marry / not remarry.
+Not an uncommon trope in storytelling.
+Pre-nuptial spiritual agreements outside concerns of money, such as parenting and re-marriage wishes (in some Islamic nations, enforceable by police / the law).

+OPERA_A the entire film from Iran "A Separation" year 2012 and Roger Ebert's Chicago USA perspective.
+I saw the film in Austin, Texas cinema based on Ebert's review. https://www.rogerebert.com/reviews/a-separation-2012 It has a pretty big impact on my life with my personal Islam marriage and modern times of legal licensing and divorce and hive mind of the law / hive mind of the clergy / shared mindset of a marriage and families.